gramineproject/graphene/Documentation/tutorials/tensorflow-serving-cluster/index.rst

 *Note*: Please make sure that the connection between machines A and B is good.
-``machineB_ip_addr`` is the IP address of machine B; ``service_domain_name`` is a domain name of TensorFlow Serving set under machine B.
+``machineB_ip_addr`` is the IP address of machine B; ``service_domain_name`` is a domain name of TensorFlow Serving installed on machine B.

 Start the client request with dummy image::